Resources for Protecting Your Status

 - Please review the form, please visit the forms channel.

 - Only attend the school listed on the I-20 or DS-2019 that you used to enter the United States.

 - Following completion of studies or practical training, F-1 students have 60 days to leave the country; J-1 students have 30 days.
 If a student is approved by ISS to withdraw from classes in cases of extraordinary circumstances, that student has 15 days to leave the U.S. If a student withdraws without authorization, the student has no grace period and must depart the U.S. immediately.

 Termination / Reinstatement:

-Currently enrolled Clayton State University students that violate their visa regulations and go "out of status", you may request Reinstatement.
+Currently enrolled Clayton State University students that violate their visa regulations and go "out of status", may request Reinstatement.
 This process is expensive, time-consuming and not-guaranteed.
 To learn more, please click here.

 - The signature on your I-20 or DS-2019 must not be more than 6 months old when you re-enter the U.S. Only a Designated School Official (for F1) or Responsible Officer (for J1) may sign the forms.
-The ISS can sign this form for you.
+Please come to the ISS Office for a signature before you travel.
 You must also have a valid passport, visa, and I-20 or DS-2019 to return to the United States.

 - Travel to Canada, Mexico and certain adjacent islands for 30 days or less, might allow for re-entry with an expired visa under a benefit known as automatic visa revalidation.
 However, if you apply for a new visa while outside the U.S, but not in your home country, you could also be denied or not given a decision.
 In that case, you will not be allowed to re-enter the U.S. under this provision.
-You may be required to travel from the 3rd country to your home country to get a new visa before returning to the U.S. Therefore, travel to a 3rd country without a valid U.S. visa is considered risky.
+You may be required to travel from the 3rd country to your home country to get a new visa before returning to the U.S. Therefore, travel to a 3rd country without a valid U.S. visa is considered very risky.